Cardiff School of Sport and Health Sciences>Courses>Nutrition for Sport and Exercise - MSc/PgD/PgC

 Nutrition improves performance; whether in elite sport, amateur fitness or exercise among the general population.
 This course will enable you to gain the evidence-based knowledge and skills needed to become a professional Sports and Exercise Nutritionist.
 The course has been designed to enable you to join the Sport and Exercise Nutrition Register (SENr), the professional register for qualified sports and exercise nutritionists in the UK.

-You'll be taught by experienced registered SENr practitioners to ensure you enter the workplace with the skills you need to positively impact performance of whoever you are working with.
+You'll be taught by experienced academics, including registered SENr practitioners, to ensure you enter the workplace with the skills you need to positively impact performance of whoever you are working with.

 Course Content